tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 in [PyTorch](https://pytorch.org/).
 In this series, I will start with a simple neural translation model and gradually improve it using modern neural methods and techniques.
-In the first tutorial, I will create Ukrainian-German translator with an encoder-decoder model.*
+In the first tutorial, I will create Ukrainian-German translator using an encoder-decoder model.*

 # Introduction